-***To save myself time, I’ve created a class called LogicalStateMachineBehaviour (link) which I inherit from instead of StateMachineBehaviour.
+***To save myself time, I’ve created a repository which I import into my game located here.
 Feel free to use it in your own projects!

 Let’s walk through a simple state machine that I’ve created for an enemy in my own game, Jellyquest.

 This is the angry pufferfish.
 He’ll rotate around slowly until he spots the player, and then he’ll propel himself rapidly in the player’s direction.